thayarasiqueira/online-store/README.md

 # Online Store

 This project creates a simplified version, without database persistence, of an online store, developing in group its functionalities according to demands defined in a Kanban framework.
-From these demands, we will have an application where users will be able to
+The users are able to:

 - Search for products by terms and categories from the Mercado Livre API;
 - Interact with the searched products in order to add and remove them from a shopping cart in different quantities;